pleiadian53/zero_shot_classification/README.md

 ![zero-shot-architecture](./pics/zero-shot-architecture.png)

-### Answer 2
+### Introduction

-The solution was implemented according to the given modeling steps and with a reference to the paper:
+Zero-shot learning aims to create models capable of predicting unseen classes.

+This prototype is based on the following the paper:

 ["Train Once, Test Anywhere: Zero-Shot Learning for Text Classification"](https://arxiv.org/abs/1712.05972).

-Throughout the documentation, I often refer to each piece of headline news in `text` column as a **document** and each keyword as a **concept**
+Throughout the documentation, I will refer to each piece of headline news in `text` column as a **document** and each keyword as a **concept**

 A Jyputer notebook (`W2V-based Zero-shot Text Classification.ipynb`) was created to better illusrate